sodadata/docs/soda-sql/documentation/glossary.md

 A Soda SQL CLI command that creates a warehouse directory.

 ### custom metric
 A metric you define in your scan YAML file using SQL queries.
-Also known as a SQL metric.
+Also known as a SQL metric or user-defined metric.
 SQL metrics essentially enable you to add SQL queries to your scan YAML file so that Soda SQL runs them during a scan.
 See [SQL metrics]({% link soda-sql/documentation/sql_metrics.md %}#sql-metrics).

+### dataset
+A tabular data structure with rows and columns.
+Examples include a table in database, a stream in Kafka, a dataframe in Spark.

 ### default metric
 An out-of-the-box metric that you can configure in a scan YAML file.
 There are two levels of default metric: [table](#table-metric), which are metrics that apply to an entire table of data, and [column](#column-metric), which are metrics that apply to individual columns in a table.